-In a report for the ICN, Buchan and Calman (2005) advised of the large variation in the ratio of nurses to people throughout the globe, with some countries reporting less than 10 nurses per 100,000 people and others more than 1,000 nurses per 100,000 people.
-Amongst 28 OECD (Organisation for Economic Co-Operation and Development) countries, rates varied from 170 nurses per 100,000 in Turkey to 1,530 nurses per 100,000 in Ireland.
-At 1,095 nurses per 100,000 population, Australia was higher than the UK at 890, the United States at 790, Canada at 940 and New Zealand at 940 per 100,000 (Segal
+In a report for the ICN, Buchan and Calman (2005) advised of the large variation in the ratio of nurses to people throughout the globe, with some countries reporting fewer than 10 nurses per 100,000 people, and others more than 1,000 nurses per 100,000 people.
+Amongst 28 Organisation for

-& Bolton, 2009).
-Sub-Saharan Africa and Asia have the lowest ratio of nurses per population.
-Twenty-five percent of the world's disease burden rests in Africa, however, they have only 3% of the world's health professionals and 1% of the world's resources (Mills et al., 2008).
+Economic Co-Operation and Development (OECD) countries, rates vary from 170 nurses per 100,000 in Turkey to 1,530 nurses per 100,000 in Ireland.
+At 1,095 nurses per 100,000, Australia's proportion of nurses are higher than those in the UK at 890, the US at 790, Canada at 940 and New Zealand at 940 per 100,000 (Segal & Bolton, 2009).
+Sub-Saharan Africa and Asia have the lowest ratio of nurses per population: 25% of the world's disease burden rests in Africa; however, they have only 3% of the world's health professionals and 1% of the world's resources (Mills et al., 2008).

 Kingma (2007) advises that data supports a direct link between positive health outcomes and the number of healthcare professionals.
-Research by Bigbee (2008) found the more nurses per population, the healthier the community.
+Research by Bigbee (2008) found that the more nurses per members of the population, the healthier the community.
 Nursing is the largest profession within the healthcare system (Johnstone, 2007).
-Buchan and Calman (2005) advise continually more evidence is being found to indicate how significant the role of the nurse is to the delivery of quality health services, especially in relation to patient health.
-Aiken and colleagues (2002) suggest when nurses have too many surgical patients for whom to provide care, a patient's risk of dying increases.
-The report indicated the addition of one extra patient to a nurse's load would increase the risk of death within thirty days by 7%.
-The risk further increased to 14% for an extra four to six patients, or 31% for an extra seven to eight patients.
-Aiken, Clarke, Sloane, Lake, and Cheney (2008) found surgical mortality rates were 60% greater in poorly staffed hospitals with a low ratio and quality of care, than in hospitals with superior care environments, greater staffing levels and nurses with higher education levels.
-In fact, they suggest that if care environments, nurse education levels and staff levels were increased above the current average they would be able to avoid approximately 40,000 patient deaths per year across the United States.
-Increasing the current level of nurses would definitely improve patient health, however the question remains as to whether this is indicative of a desire for improvement or is there really a shortage of nurses?
+Buchan and Calman (2005) advise that increasing evidence is being found to indicate the significance of nursing to the delivery of quality health services, especially in relation to patient health.
+Aiken et al. (2002) suggest that when nurses have too many surgical patients for whom to provide care, the patients' risk of dying increases.
+The report indicates that the addition of one extra patient to a nurse's load will increase the risk of death within 30 days by 7%.
+The risk further increases to 14% for an extra four to six patients, or 31% for an extra seven to eight patients.
+Aiken, Clarke, Sloane, Lake, and Cheney (2008) found that surgical mortality rates were 60% greater in poorly staffed hospitals with a low ratio and quality of care, compared to hospitals with superior care environments, greater staffing levels and nurses with higher education levels.
+In fact, they suggest that if care environments, nurse education levels and staff levels were to be increased above the current average, approximately 40,000 patient deaths could be avoided per year across the US.
+Thus, increasing the current level of nurses will improve patient health; however, the question remains as to whether this is indicative of a desire for improvement, or if there is in fact a shortage of nurses.

-2.4 Defining the nurse shortage?
+2.4 Defining the nurse shortage

-According to Buchan and Calman (2005) there is no universal method of defining a nursing shortage.
-However, it could be considered that the supply of nurses, in both high and low income countries, is not meeting the demand.
-Simoens, Villeneuve, and Hurst (2005) advise that it is not easy to decide the appropriate number of nurses for a country.
-Kingma (2001) notes "demand" is a term relating to the amount of nursing care that people are willing to purchase at a given price whereas "need" is a subjective term relating to the ideal amount of a service that should be available irrespective of price.
-Further, Kingma suggests there may not always be a shortage when talking about "demand", but, there may be when considering "need".
+According to Buchan and Calman (2005), there is no universal method of defining a nursing shortage.
+However, it could be considered that the supply of nurses, in both high- and low-income countries, is not meeting the demand.
+Simoens, Villeneuve, and Hurst (2008) advise that it is not easy to decide on the appropriate number of nurses for a country.
+Kingma (2001) notes that the term "demand" relates to the amount of nursing care that people are willing to purchase at a given price, whereas "need" is a subjective term related to the ideal amount of a service that should be available, irrespective of price.
+Further, Kingma suggests that there may not always be a shortage when talking about "demand", but there may be when considering "need".

-Australia, including Queensland, has listed the occupation of registered nurse as an area of skills shortage (Department of Education, Employment, and Workplace Relations [DEEWR], 2011).
-In its report titled "Skill Shortages Queensland: June 2010" it is written that skill shortages continue for all nursing occupations in Queensland.
+Australia, including Queensland, has listed the occupation of RN as an area of skills shortage (DEEWR, 2011).
+In a report entitled "Skills Shortages Queensland: June 2010", skills shortages are expected to continue for all nursing occupations in Queensland.